alysongwilson/ACAS/DOE5/program00.md

 reflected in the battle outcome, (2) how well do Fox-GA recommended COAs perform in a more widely accepted simulation, Modular Semi-Automated Forces (ModSAF)?
-Some information regarding the variability of ModSAF results also factor in the discussion.</P>
-<P>The author's principal concern is how to choose a reasonable response measure
-to support evaluation within FoxGA and comparison with ModSAF.
+Some information regarding the variability of ModSAF results also factor in the discussion.
+The author's principal concern is how to choose a reasonable response measure to support evaluation within FoxGA and comparison with ModSAF.
 A few measures are proposed.
 Within the context of the questions we seek to answer about Fox-GA, what advice can the panel offer?</P>